nkcheung95/BRS-Seq-R/README.md

 In addition to these files, there will be a “plots” folder in the export for each file.

 These plots are visualizations of every identified sequence, and are not necessary for data extraction, but can be helpful if troubleshooting a particular file.
-The plots are associated with the slopes in the unfiltered lagX\_slope.csv files, with figures going left to right in increasing order.
+The plots are associated with the slopes in the filtered lagX\_slope.csv files, blue indicates increasing sequences, red indicates decreasing sequences

+Future Updates:
+Sigmoid baroreflex curve plot
+plot label fix (currently not working)